Function Recovery Attacks in Gate-Hiding Garbled Circuits using SAT Solving: Introduction

 \subsection{Our Contributions}

-We show that revealing the circuit topology alone can suffice to recover the underlying function in practical settings.
-Our empirical results challenge the common intuition in semi-private function evaluation that, when only the circuit topology is revealed, function recovery is feasible only via exhaustive search.
-This intuition is reflected, for example, in the discussion\footnote{Quoted verbatim from \cite{paus2009practical}: Clearly, if this is not large enough (i.e., if the number of PPBs $n$ or number of possible functionalities of PPBs $|Fi|$ is small), evaluator Alice might guess the correct function with high probability or probe the system via exhaustive search which must be prohibited by other means.} by Paus et al.~\cite{paus2009practical}.
+Our main goal is to understand how leakage of circuit topology can be exploited for function recovery.
+To this end, we show that topology alone constrains the space of candidate gate-type assignments, and that these structural constraints can be combined with SAT-based modeling and optimized recovery procedures to reduce recovery time.

 \begin{trivlist} \item[(i)] We show that circuit topology alone imposes strong constraints on possible gate-type assignments.
-Using only the circuit topology, we can restrict the set of admissible gate types at each gate while preserving the overall input–output behavior of the circuit.
+Using only the circuit topology, we can restrict the set of admissible gate types at each gate while preserving the overall input-output behavior of the circuit.
 As a result, for $k$ such gates, an adversary needs to consider only $8^k$, $6^k$ or $3^k$ possible gate-type assignments, instead of the $16^k$ gate-type assignments allowed by gate-hiding schemes~\cite{rosulek2021three}. \item[(ii)] We develop the first SAT-based function recovery attack tailored to gate-hiding garbled circuits.
-Our innovations extend SAT-based gate decamouflaging to the GH setting in which \emph{all} gates semantics are hidden cryptographically and each gate may realize any of the sixteen two-input Boolean functions.
+Our attack extends SAT-based gate decamouflaging to the GH setting, in which the semantics of \emph{every} gate are hidden cryptographically and each gate may realize any of the sixteen two-input Boolean functions.

-\item[(iii)] Under a fixed 24-hour time budget, we demonstrate that our attack can recover on AWS off-the-shelf hardware a functionally equivalent gate-type assignment for a diverse set of circuits with hundreds of gates and hundreds of inputs bits using limited oracle queries.
-While these circuit sizes are still smaller than real-world deployments, our results provide the first empirical evidence that circuit topology leakage can be algorithmically exploited to enable practical function recovery in GH schemes.
+\item[(iii)] Under a fixed 24-hour evaluation budget on commodity AWS hardware, our attack recovers gate-type assignments consistent with the target functionality for a diverse set of circuits with hundreds of gates and, in some cases, hundreds of input bits, using a limited number of oracle queries.
+Although these circuit sizes remain below those of many real-world deployments, our results provide empirical evidence that circuit topology leakage can be exploited algorithmically to assist function recovery in gate-hiding schemes.

 \end{trivlist}